• Skip to primary navigation

 A classic Indian dessert, Gajar Halwa or Carrot Halwa is a mix of slow cooked carrots in milk and ghee with a sweetener like sugar.

-If you would like to make your own halwa, try this recipe here.
+If you would like to make your own halwa, try this Instant Pot Gajar Halwa recipe.
 It is an easy recipe that uses the Instant Pot to shorten the cooking time and simplify the process.
-Learn more about Gajar Halwa here.
+Moreover, learn more about Gajar Halwa on this page on Wikipedia.

-• is super easy to make and needs a handful of ingredients
+• This ice cream is super easy to make and needs a handful of ingredients.
+Just carrots, milk, cream and a couple ingredients; these come together wonderfully to make this dessert.

-• is a unique combination of carrots with other ingredients to replicate the flavors of Carrot Halwa
+• This flavor is a unique combination of carrots with other ingredients to replicate the flavors of Carrot Halwa.
+One can taste the halwa yet it is not overpowering.
+Converted to an ice cream, the halwa becomes even more delicious.

 The recipe begins with the steps for carrot halwa and then converts that base into an ice cream.
-I have made this recipe a few times already and have been caught licking the base off the spatula!
-It is truly THAT good 🙂
+I have made this recipe a few times already and have been caught licking the spatula!
+It is truly THAT good.

 I have given the ice cream to my guests without telling them which one it is and they have been able to guess it right!
 They have been my recipe testers and I can say the recipe did pass the test very well!